Code of Ethics for Mediators

-I. Autonomy of the Will of the Parties
+I. Free Will of the Parties

 II.
 Fundamental principles